25 Hawkins Road: Home to Vietnamese Refugees

 Credits

 This episode of BiblioAsia+ was hosted by Jimmy Yap and produced by Soh Gek Han.
 Sound engineering was done by Nookcha Films.
-The background music "Di Tanjong Katong" was composed by Osman Ahmad and performed by Chords Haven.
+The background music "Di Tanjong Katong" was composed by Ahmad Patek and performed by Chords Haven.
 Special thanks to Rebecca for coming on the show.

 About the Podcast